DLGs or discuss launch gliders, gained a lot of popularity lately, for the size and performance they offer.

 All these can be purchased as Kits, so you will still have to do some assembly and install the control horns, pushrods, pull cables, servos, etc.

-And at some point, compare the price of your potential build and a kit – in some cases, the difference is not that big.
+Additionally, if you compare the price of your potential build and a kit – in some cases, the difference is very minor.

 Now, back to the plans.